Choosing to bring a PR (Public Relations) and communications agency on board is, for some, a no brainer. For others, it’s a leap into the unknown.

 It’s not all about who you know, but it helps.
 Whether it’s media or industry related contacts, a PR agency can typically extend an organisation’s reach with its ‘little black book’ and offer the benefit of long-established relationships.

 Why?
-Well, the communications business, unsurprisingly, involves a lot of communicating, interacting with others and exploring the ‘who’s who’.
+The communications business involves a lot of communicating, interacting with others and exploring the ‘who’s who’.
 An agency with a good reputation and rapport can often make a connection or unearth an opportunity that might otherwise seem unattainable.
 Sometimes, it’s because of a long-term relationship and shared experience, but not always.
-Door opening opportunities can be more about an agency’s expertise in making an approach, broaching a topic and having the emotional intelligence that makes a connection and builds empathy and understanding.
+Door-opening opportunities can be more about an agency’s expertise in making an approach, broaching a topic and having the emotional intelligence that makes a connection and builds empathy and understanding.
 It’s powerful stuff and yields opportunity that can keep giving over years.

 4. Bring out the best of your team

 There’s something extra that someone from outside can bring to lift individuals out of day-to-day work and open their minds to exploring new ideas or opportunities.
-Communicators are naturally adept at managing team facilitation and getting the best out of a group and such sessions can be a fantastic way of promoting your own team’s CPD goals
+Communicators are naturally adept at managing team facilitation and getting the best out of a group.
+Such sessions can be a fantastic way of promoting your own team’s CPD goals.

 5. Provide a creative injection

-PR agency teams are continually exposed to new ideas and ways of getting an audience’s attention and this is a key asset to tap into.
+PR agency teams are continually exposed to new ideas and ways of getting an audience’s attention.
+This is a key asset to tap into.
 Agencies thrive in team settings and love nothing more than coming together to deliver a big injection of pan-agency creativity.

-This out-of-the-box thinking relies on a combination of PR formula, drawing on experience and a touch of raw creative talent, and it’s powerful stuff
+This out-of-the-box thinking relies on a combination of PR formula, drawing on experience and a touch of raw creative talent.
+It’s powerful stuff.

 For those willing to consider something different with a creatively led campaign concept, there can be great rewards and the opportunity to get your audience’s attention in a big way.